 As a Black woman, I am also cognizant of the trauma I carry into this fight.
 The emotional labor is taxing and mentally depleting.
 This work demands sacrifices, forcing many to push beyond physical limits.
 A pause is needed for restorative rest and clarity of mind.

-For BIPOC, we need spaces for healing.
+For racialized or minoritized communities, we need spaces for healing.
 There is strength and refuge in community.
 We can be the love we need and the joy this world tries to take away.
 Collectively, we can hold on to hope and allow our laughter to be the light in dark times.
 In this fight for liberation, we cannot neglect what it means to be human.
 A pause allows us to release the emotions we’ve held for too long; to regroup and recharge.

 When to Protect Your Peace

-For BIPOC, guarding your peace may mean that you have to leave work environments that fight to maintain the status quo at the cost of your belonging.
+For racialized or minoritized communities, guarding your peace may mean that you have to leave work environments that fight to maintain the status quo at the cost of your belonging.
 You do not have to be a walking billboard for an institution that has no interest in protecting you.
 Rather, we can invest time in the cultivation of our own support systems, and work with people who are empowered to fight alongside us.

 My life’s work has reflected moments of pushing, pausing, and protecting my peace.
 I have pushed myself into suffocating situations, forcing myself to pause, breathe, and find inner peace.
 I am also a mother who wants to live to see my child’s sass and confidence transform the world.
 My loved ones need me to live through this fight.
 And, I cannot be the parent my child needs, or advocate for others in my sphere of influence if I don’t nurture and take care of myself.
 One of the best gifts we can give ourselves in this journey is radical self-love.